gri38/hyperlink_preview/README.md

 pip install hyperlink_preview
 python -m hyperlink_preview.demo_html https://en.wikipedia.org/wiki/Your_Name
 ```
+It will:
-It will gets data to build the preview:
+- get the data to build the preview:
 ```
 Data for preview:
     title: Your Name - Wikipedia